ampedPF/now-playing/README.md

 # Now Playing

-This widget displays currently playing song with information fetched by [Tuna](https://obsproject.com/forum/resources/tuna.843/) plugin for OBS.
+This widget displays currently playing song with information fetched by [Tuna 1.5.1](https://obsproject.com/forum/resources/tuna.843/) plugin for OBS 26.0.

-Its style and animation can be tinkered with right from the browser source properties window.
+Its style and animation can be tinkered with right from the browser source properties window in OBS.

 ## Preview